 - How to find box truck freight brokers

-Because of their smaller size, they are easier to handle than a semitruck and don’t require the same specialized training.
-You’ll only need a CDL license if the total combined weight of the truck plus cargo is greater than 26,000 pounds.
+Because of their smaller size, they are easier to handle than a dry van semi truck and don’t require the same specialized training.
+Their greater maneuverability makes them well-suited for deliveries within urban areas.

 What size is a straight truck?